tale-toul/OCP4baremetalIPI/README.md

 The official documentation explains in detail how to install an Openshift 4 cluster using the baremetal IPI method:
 [Deploying installer-provisioned clusters on bare metal Overview](https://docs.openshift.com/container-platform/4.9/installing/installing_bare_metal_ipi/ipi-install-overview.html)

+## Preparing the Hypervisor

+The main two requirements for the physical host are:

+* Contains enough compute resources (memory, CPU, disk) to support 6 or 7 virtual machines.
+At least 64GB memory, 16 CPU cores and 500GB disk space is required.
+* Supports libvirt/KVM virtualization

+The hypervisor's Operating System used in this instructions is RHEL 8, other linux distributions could be used but there will be some differences in the name of the packages installed, configuration files and options.

+Refer to the section [Setup the physical host in AWS](#setup-the-physical-host-in-aws) to create a hypervisor host based on a metal instance in AWS.

+If a local server is going to be used, install and update the Operating System, register it with Red Hat (if using RHEL), and install the libvirt packages, check the section [Setup the physical host in AWS](#setup-the-physical-host-in-aws) for more details.

 ## Provisioning Network Based Architecture Design

 The architecture design for this cluster is as follows: